tugberkugurlu/aspnet-identity-tsql/README.md

 # aspnet-identity-tsql
-ASP.NET Identity Provider on SQL Server but in pure T-SQL with SQL Source Control
+ASP.NET Identity Provider for SQL Server but in pure T-SQL with SQL Source Control.